-The Impact of Losing Childhood Supplemental Security Income Benefits on Long-Term Education and Health Outcomes
+The Impact of Losing Child Disability Benefits on Health Outcomes

 Abstract

 Many youth with disabilities rely on Supplemental Security Income (SSI) as an important source of income for their families, but they must go through a redetermination process at age 18 if they are to continue receiving those benefits into adulthood.
-Our project uses data from the National Longitudinal Study of Adolescent to Adult Health (Add Health) to examine the long-term impact of losing child SSI upon turning 18, due to the 1996 welfare reform, on education and health outcomes.
-We compare the long-term outcomes of those who turned 18 just after August 1996 with those who turned 18 just before, given that the reform increased the strictness of medical reviews for 18-year-old beneficiaries.
-Because the respondents are in their 30s and 40s in the later waves of the survey, we also examine the health outcomes of their children.
+This paper uses data from the National Longitudinal Study of Adolescent to Adult Health (Add Health) to examine the impact of losing child SSI benefits upon turning 18 years old on health outcomes.
+I compare the physical and mental health outcomes of those who turned 18 just after August 1996 with those who turned 18 just before, given that the 1996 welfare reform increased the strictness of medical reviews for SSI beneficiaries who turned 18 after August 1996.

 The paper found that: